 When the power goes out, the temperature in some fridges will rise quickly.
 And that puts your vaccines in danger.
-Follow manufacturers' guidance with respect to the temperature storage requirements of refrigerated medicines.
+Follow manufacturers' guidance with respect to the temperature storage requirements of refrigerated vaccines and medicines.

-What’s the cost of ruined vaccines?
+What’s the cost of compromised vaccines?
 In addition to having to replace expensive medicine, an outage that results in a temperature excursion can be disruptive to an office due to increased administration and coordination related to: reporting of the excursion, replacement of the vaccines, rescheduling of immunization appointments, and so on.